NethServer/nethserver-backup-data/README.rst

 nethserver-restic
 =================

-Implement backup backend using restic (https://restic.net/), it can be used as duplicity replacement for standard backup or as multiple backup.
+Implement backup enginge using restic (https://restic.net/), it can be used as duplicity replacement for standard backup or as multiple backup.

 Storage backends